 Air pollution is the greatest environmental health risk worldwide.
 Fine particle matter (PM{2.5}) pollution is comprised of inhalable solid particles and liquid aerosols that are smaller than 2.5 microns in diameter.
 These fine particles can penetrate deep into the lungs and can enter the bloodstream, posing risks of cardiovascular, respiratory, and neurological diseases.
 In the United States, populations of color and those who experience low income bear a disproportionate burden of health impacts associated with PM{2.5} exposure.
-The United States Environmental Protection Agency (U.S. EPA) is required to use the best available science to set ambient air quality standards that are protective of human health, considering particularly vulnerable people within our communities.
+The United States Environmental Protection Agency (EPA) is required to use the best available science to set ambient air quality standards that are protective of human health, considering particularly vulnerable people within our communities.

-Currently, the primary National Ambient Air Quality Standard (NAAQS) for annual mean $PM{2.5}$ concentrations is $12~\mu g/m^3$.
-EPA published its draft Policy Assessment (PA) for the Reconsideration of the National Ambient Air Quality Standards for Particulate Matter in October 2021, part of its periodic reevaluation of the health protectiveness of the current standard.
+Currently, the primary NAAQS for annual mean PM{2.5} concentrations is 12 μg/m3.
+In consideration of a tighter PM{2.5} NAAQS, EPA published its draft Policy Assessment (PA) for the Reconsideration of the National Ambient Air Quality Standards for Particulate Matter in October 2021.
 The draft PA evaluates the policy implications of available scientific research on the health and welfare effects of ambient PM and considers whether the current standards provide adequate public health protection.
 As our understanding of air pollution and its impacts on human health have developed through peer-reviewed epidemiological and toxicological research, EPA has made PM standards more protective of public health over time.
 In the recent draft PA, EPA concludes that currently available scientific evidence provides support for tighter standards: